Ae3232/headless-cms/content/_index.md

 quickSectionItemImg1: "/images/quickstart-image1.svg"
 quickSectionItemTitle1: For businesses
 quickSectionItemDescription1: Need help with an IT project?
-We may have a perfect team for it!
+We may have a perfect team of developers, designers, QA engineers, BAs, etc. for it!
 Let’s explore your options!
 quickSectionItemButton1: Continue as a Client
 quickSectionItemImg2: "/images/quickstart-image2.svg"
 quickSectionItemTitle2: For IT talents